 - Development of tolerance, defined by any of the following:

-- Desire for marked increases in dose to bring about a state of intoxication or a desired effect
+- Desire for marked increases in dose to bring about a state of intoxication or the desired effect

 - Withdrawal symptoms manifested by any of the following: